revaturelabs/interviewquestions/Java/Maven/Introduction to Maven.md

 <details> <summary> <b> Explanation </b> </summary>

->- We need compatible version of jdk to execute maven. jdk should be installed & JAVA_HOME environment variable should be set properly.
+>- We need compatible version of jdk to execute Maven. jdk should be installed & JAVA_HOME environment variable should be set properly.
->- We need Java to execute maven.
+>- We need Java to execute Maven.
 Java should be installed to set <code> JAVA_HOME environment varaiable </code> to point to a valid Java SDK(Like Java 8)

 </details>

 </details>

 ---
-4. Which is the most fundamental unit of maven system?
+4. Which is the most fundamental unit of Maven system?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)